Beaucarnea recurvata (Ponytail Palm) Care Indoors, Propagation, Problems and Remedies

 Beaucarnea recurvata is native to the states of Tamaulipas, Veracruz and San Luis Potosi in eastern Mexico.

-Ponytail Palm (Beaucarnea recurvata) is non-toxic to both humans and pets as indicated by ASPCA.
-It is safe to grow indoors.
+No. Beaucarnea recurvata is non-toxic to both humans and pets as indicated by ASPCA.
+It is among the pet safe plants that you may grow in the home.

 Where to Buy